HankB/Fun_with_ESP32/ESP-IDF-PIO-VS_code/README.md

 I've got a similar project working on an ESP8266 <https://github.com/HankB/ESP8266_RTOS_DS18B20_publish> and which produces a *lot* of output in addition to publishing the DS18B20 temperature.
 There is also an Arduino variant <https://github.com/HankB/ESP8266_Arduino_MQTT_NTP_DS18B20>.
 I'm running each of these at present to see how long they keep running.

+### find a DS18B20 driver

 Back to DS18B20 support for the ESP-RTOS-SDK framework...
 It doesn't look like there is built in support.
 But...
 ESP-RTOS-SDK is for ESP8266. the correct search term is "ESP-IDF" or "ESP-SDK" and that leads me to <https://components.espressif.com/components/espressif/ds18b20>, but their examples do not have complete code.
-I'm a bit unsure about this so I'll start it in a branch `esp32-ds18b20`.

-This attempt did not go well with the library failing to build.
+Found <https://github.com/DavidAntliff/esp32-ds18b20>.
+I'm a bit unsure about this so I'll start it in a branch `esp32-ds18b20`.This attempt did not go well with the library failing to build.
 Check the `esp32-ds18b20` branch README for details.
 Moving on.

+Next found: <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/rmt/onewire> and perhaps this is related to <https://components.espressif.com/components/espressif/ds18b20>.
+Having a go with it using branch `espressif-ds18b20`.